toheebadura/toheebadura/README.md

 📚 &mdash; I love works of literature.
 The art is intriguing and makes me wanna become a proper writer.

 🎞️ &mdash; I see the best-rated movies.
 Occasionally still because I tend to spend months trying to complete one.

+🧑‍🤝‍🧑 &mdash; I participate in volunteering programmes as much as I can.